roddhjav/apparmor.d/docs/development/roadmap.md

 - [ ] **General improvements**
     - [ ] Provide a proper fix for [#74](https://github.com/roddhjav/apparmor.d/issues/74), [#80](https://github.com/roddhjav/apparmor.d/issues/80) & [#235](https://github.com/roddhjav/apparmor.d/issues/235)

-    - [x] The apt/dpkg profiles needs to be reworked
+- [ ] **Abstractions**
+   - [ ] Document all abstractions

-- [ ] Build system
+   - [ ] Split and reorganize some big abs into set of smaller abstractions.
+         Strictly follow the new abstractions guidelines (layer 0, layer 1, etc.)
-    - [ ] Continuous release on the main branch, ~2 releases per week
+   - [ ] Abstraction based profiles:
+         Most of the accesses needed by GUI based application are commons.
+As such 80-90% of the profile content should be handled by abstractions (internally they will have conditions).
+   - [ ] Test new interface like abstractions
+            - notifications
+            - audio-bluetooth
+            - secrets-service
+            - media-keys
+            - ...
+    - [ ] Rewrite the desktop abstraction to only contains other abs.
+No direct rules in it.
+    - [ ] Rewrite the DE specific abstraction to be a layer 1 abs

-    - [ ] Provide packages repo for ubuntu/debian
+- [ ] **Security improvements**
-    - [ ] Provide complain/enforced packages version
+    - [ ] Limit the use of `abstractions/common/systemd`
-    - [x] Add a `just` target to install the profiles in the right place
+    - [ ] Ensure systemctl restart/stop/reload is always confined and filtered by unit (dbus only)
-    - [x] Fully drop the Makefile in favor of `just`
+    - [ ] Revisit the usae of `systemd-tty-ask-password-agent`

 ## Next features